Camille Torres-HendersonAssistant Professor Clinical Sciences

 A232 VTHc.firstname.lastname@example.org (970) 297-5069

-Dr. Camille Torres, DVM, DABVP, DAVCN, attended Colorado State for her undergraduate and veterinary education.
-After she earned her DVM in 2001, she went into small animal private practice in Albuquerque, N.M.
-She joined Community Practice at the James L. Voss Veterinary Teaching Hospital in 2008, and earned her feline and canine DABVP certification in 2011.
-As a general practitioner, she has observed the power of preventive medicine.
+Dr. Camille Torres pursued her undergraduate and veterinary education at Colorado State University, and obtained her DVM in 2001.
+Dr. Torres initially went into small animal private practice in Albuquerque, N.M., before joining Community Practice at Colorado State University in 2008.
+Her commitment to continued learning led to the achievement of feline and canine diplomate status with the American Board of Veterinary Practitioners (DABVP) in 2011.
 Seeing how preventing disease can be so much easier for a pet than treatment led her to explore the effects of obesity on companion animals and nutrition’s role in obesity management.
-Her enthusiasm for nutrition in multiple areas inspired her to seek additional training in the field of nutrition at CSU, and she became a Diplomate of the American College of Veterinary Nutrition in 2021.
-Her furry family consists of one cat, a Corgi, and a Yorkiepoo.
-She enjoys spending time with her husband and their two boys, taking every opportunity to participate in the wonderful outdoor activities that Colorado has to offer.
+Driven by a curiosity of how to enhance health through nutrition, Dr. Torres pursued a residency in veterinary nutrition and achieved diplomate status with the American College of Veterinary Internal Medicine (Nutrition) in 2021.
+Beyond her professional life, Dr. Torres has a furry family consisting of two cats and a Yorkiepoo.
+Her personal life revolves around quality time with her husband and two boys, and she seizes every opportunity to engage in the outdoor activities that Colorado has to offer.